roccons/HW-Blank-Bootstrap-Theme/readme.md

-# HW Blank Bootstrap 4 Wordpress Theme (Laravel Mix + Sass powered)
+# HW Blank Bootstrap 4 Wordpress Theme

-This is a Blank Bootstrap 4 Theme for Wordpress.
-It uses **Laravel Mix** and brings the possibility to recompile  Bootstrap css from **Sass**.
-It also has various other features aimed to have a **fast and clean start** on the theme and website development.
-It's aim is to be as simple and small as possible.
-Contributions in the direction of having a cleaner and more efficient theme would be greately welcome!
+This is a Blank Bootstrap 4 Theme for Wordpress, using Sass for styles and compiling with Laravel Mix.
+Its only purpose is to have a **fast and clean start** on the theme and website development.
+Contributions are welcome!

 ### Main features
 * Bootstrap three-level reponsive menu ready to be used (TO-DO: restore selectors and multilevel behaviour).